 She then worked as a continuity announcer for Living TV, introducing, and getting obsessed with America’s Next Top Model.
 She’s been the voice of a leading brand of makeup, a shopping centre and a yoghurt.

-Marianne is the author of the Ellie May young fiction series for Egmont, and a regular contributor to The Independent on Sunday.
+Marianne is the author of the Ellie May young fiction series for Egmont.
+She's written for The Independent, The Independent on Sunday, The i, The Guardian and How To Spend It.
 She lives in London with her husband, daughter and a bad-tempered cat.

 A Quick Self Interview

 Right.
 Let’s start with the important stuff.
 Tell everyone about your cat.

 I have a cat called Boots.
 He bites me and hisses at my guests and spends his days meowing for food, scratching the woodwork and trying to sit on the keyboard of my computer while I’m writing.
 And sometimes, as a very special present, he’ll be massively sick all over something really important.

 What's this weird obsession you have with celebrity?

 I know, I know.
 You'd think I spend my days hiding behind lamp posts with a long lens camera.
 In fact, I don't think I'm any more interested in celebrities than average.
 But I am interested in society's interest.
 When I go into schools or talk at festivals, I ask audiences who wants to be famous, and almost every hand goes up.
 When it comes to writing, it's not the fame in itself that fascinates me, it's what happens next.
 Ellie May is a very famous person trying to be normal.
 Katie, the heroine of my new book, is a normal person who has to cope with becoming famous.
 I like exploring that tension; I think many of us spend half our time wanting to be heard and the other half wishing we could be left alone.